 The 1792 Map shows the United States of America that Airs was born into.
 An America quite different from what we know today.
 The Treaty of Paris between Great Britain and the United States formally ended the American Revolution in 1783, nearly a decade before Airs was born.
 A year before he was born, Washington, District of Columbia, was established as the Capital of the United States of America.

-The first record of Airs using his father's name of CONANT, is when he joined the Georgia Militia.
+The first record of Airs CONANT in Georgia is when he joined the Georgia Militia.
 He was living in Jackson County, Georgia at the time of enlistment.
 Jackson County was established in 1801.
 It was named for James JACKSON.
 Jackson was a Revolutionary War hero, U.S. Senator, and governor.

 The flag above is the Georgia state flag prior to the Civil War, when Airs lived in Georgia.